 While acute stress disorder and PTSD are similar, there are differences.
 Simply put, PTSD is a disorder that has a long-term effect from trauma.
 Acute stress disorder happens right after the source of trauma.

 Of course, both are not so different in their effects and fundamental issues.
 In fact, the symptomology is quite the same.
 The major differences include the variations in duration time while the symptoms and treatment options have minor differences.
 Here are the primary contrasts:

 There are many types of trauma that cause acute stress disorder, as well as PTSD.
 These include things like:

 There is no concrete reason why one person may develop an issue while another person does not.
 Of course, there are risk factors that include a past history of mental health problems, a family history, and things related to the person’s own history. a history of abuse, poor coping skills, and more.
 Of course, developing a mental health issue related to a traumatic event is not your fault.
 We cannot predict who will get PTSD or acute stress disorder but we can help you get help.

 The treatment options for acute stress disorder and PTSD are very similar with just a few variations.
 While both are treated with medication and psychotherapy, PTSD treatment also involves EDMR therapy.
 The duration is longer too.
 With PTSD, there is long-term psychotherapy.
 Those with either disorder may benefit from family, one-on-one, and group counseling.

 Treatment for acute stress disorder and PTSD helps you live a more peaceful and joyful life.
 It is important not to let the traumatic event define you and that is what treatment helps with.

 If you are someone you love has been through a traumatic event and is having difficulties, you or they may be experiencing acute stress disorder or post-traumatic stress disorder.
-We can help you heal better and have less symptoms of both disorders.
+We can help you heal better and have fewer symptoms of both disorders.
 Just contact us so we can help you start your journey to more peace of mind.